What Is A DG Spinner Shaft?

-The DG Spinner shafts are uniquely designed shaft wedges to optimize the spin imparted on the golf ball on approach shots for optimal stopping power.
+The DG Spinner shafts are uniquely designed spinner shafts for wedges to optimize the spin imparted on the golf ball on approach shots for optimal stopping power.

 The section below the grip is designed using spinner technology to create a unique loading profile during the downswing, thus increasing spin and producing a lower launch angle.

-True Temper’s Dynamic Gold Spinner shaft was one of the first wedge-specific shafts on the market when the governing bodies introduced new rules restricting the grooves of wedges in 2010.
+True Temper’s Dynamic Gold Spinner wedge shaft was one of the first wedge-specific shafts on the market when the governing bodies introduced new rules restricting the grooves of wedges in 2010

 DG Spinner Shaft Review

-A DG Spinner wedge shaft is an optimized wedge shaft that generally comes in two flexes:
+A DG Spinner wedge flex shaft is an optimized shaft that generally comes in two flexes: